han-yaeger/yaeger-tutorial/README.md

 crossing one.
 When this is done, there is a change that also the bubbles pop whenever to collide with a piece of Coral, so this also needs to be fixed.

 :computer: Implement everything required to ensure Hanny cannot cross a piece of coral.
-Also make sure that bubble still can cross them.
+Also make sure that a bubble can still cross them.

+## Further challenges

+* Because Hanny will respawn at a random location, she could also respawn on a piece of coral.
+Because she can not move whenever she collides with coral, she will never be able to leave that location.
+Resolve this by limiting the locations at which Hanny can respawn.